-Do you want to forfeit the benefits and protection (in the event that you are laid off) offered by an income-based repayment plan?
+Do you want to forfeit the benefits and protection (if you are laid off) offered by an income-based repayment plan?

 Consolidating Your Student Loans

-When you consolidate your loans, you basically take out a new loan to pay off a number of smaller loans.
+When you consolidate your loans, you basically take out a new loan to pay off several smaller loans.
 A consolidation loan combines multiple loans into one fixed interest rate and a single monthly payment.
-Consolidation often lowers monthly payments but increases the overall interest costs over the life of the loan by extending repayment.
+Consolidation often lowers monthly payments but increases the overall interest costs over the loan’s life by extending repayment.
 Consider it if you want to make smaller monthly payments and focus on only one loan.

-A number of federal student loans can be consolidated.
-Consider the benefits of your original loan, such as loan cancellation options, interest rate discounts and principal rebates that you may lose by consolidating it.
+Several federal student loans can be consolidated.
+Consider your original loan benefits, such as loan cancellation options, interest rate discounts, and principal rebates that you may lose by consolidating it.
 If your loan is in default, consolidation can get you back into current repayment.
 Think twice before consolidating your federal loans into a private consolidation loan.
 You will lose all the borrower rights and protection offered by the federal loan programs when you consolidate with a private lender.

-If your credit score is better now that it was when you first applied for private student loans, consolidation can fetch you a lower interest rate.
+If your credit score is better now that you first applied for private student loans, consolidation can fetch you a lower interest rate.
 Look exhaustively for low or fixed interest rates, and make sure you understand the fine print before signing on the dotted line.

 Special Chapter on Funding for Veterans

 Veteran applicants to B-schools have real-world experience dealing with stressful situations and bring their unique perspectives to class projects and student-professor interactions.
 In recent years, B-schools have increased efforts to attract veterans.
 If you have served in the nation’s armed forces, then you are eligible for financial benefits that can make an online MBA more affordable.